virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

 The executor will try to resolve all placeholders on the package installation stage.
 If it's not possible placeholder will be unresolved and displayed in the text as is (e.g. ${placeholder})

+!!! note
+    To output all available placeholders you can use special placeholder: `${placeholders}`
+    See [Troubleshooting](/troubleshooting/) for more info.

 ## Environment placeholders

 - `{env.}`